 2. Athens, Greece

-Tony filmed in Greece twice for his various shows – but only ever spent time on different Greek Islands like Naxos, Crete, and Ithaca, not in the capital city of Athens.
+Tony filmed in Greece twice for his various shows – but only ever spent time on different Greek Islands like Naxos, Crete, and Zakynthos, not in the capital city of Athens.
 This is a classic example of how he regularly went off the beaten tourist track to seek experiences, as he also never made it to overrun destinations like Santorini or Mykonos – at least not on screen.

 3. Bogotá, Colombia

 While Bourdain does visit Columbia once during his shows (Parts Unknown, Season 1, Episode 3), his journey there never takes him to the largest city of Bogotá.
 Instead, he visits other cities like Cartagena (known for its history and culture) and Medellín (known for its food).